Privacy Office; DHS.

-In accordance with the Privacy Act of 1974 and as part of the Department of Homeland Security's ongoing effort to review and update legacy system of records notices, the Department of Homeland Security is giving notice that it proposes to update and reissue the following legacy record system, Justice/INS-012 Deportable Alien Control System (July 31, 2000), as a Department of Homeland Security/Immigration and Customs Enforcement system of records notice titled, DHS/ICE—011 Removable Alien Records System.
+In accordance with the Privacy Act of 1974 and as part of the Department of Homeland Security's ongoing effort to review and update legacy system of records notices, the Department of Homeland Security is giving notice that it proposes to update and reissue the following legacy record system, Justice/INS-012 Deportable Alien Control System (July 31, 2000), as a Department of Homeland Security/Immigration and Customs Enforcement system of records notice titled, DHS/ICE-011 Removable Alien Records System.
 Categories of individuals and categories of records have been reviewed, and the routine uses of this legacy system of records notice have been updated to better reflect the current status of these records.
-Additionally, DHS is issuing a Notice of Proposed Rulemaking (NPRM) concurrent with this system of records notice elsewhere in the Federal Register.
-The exemptions for the legacy system of records notices will continue to be applicable until the final rule for this SORN has been completed.
+The exemptions for the legacy system of records notices will continue to be applicable until a notice of proposed rulemaking and the final rule for this SORN have been completed.
 This new system will be included in the Department of Homeland Security's inventory of record systems.

 You may submit comments, identified by docket number DHS-2008-0184 by one of the following methods:

 - Federal e-Rulemaking Portal: http://www.regulations.gov.
 Follow the instructions for submitting comments.

 - Mail: John W. Kropf, Acting Chief Privacy Officer, Privacy Office, Department of Homeland Security, Washington, DC 20528.

 - Instructions: All submissions received must include the agency name and docket number for this rulemaking.
 All comments received will be posted without change and may be read at http://www.regulations.gov, including any personal information provided.